Camier/crushed/README.md

 Tip: you can switch the preferred model quickly with `crush models use -t large <provider> <model>`.

+Run `crush models status` to confirm your providers are reachable; it hits each health endpoint (respecting any `startup_health_path` or custom headers) so you can spot issues before starting a session.

 If your OpenAI-compatible backend does not implement streaming (SSE), set `disable_stream: true` on the provider.
 Crush will automatically fall back to a non‑streaming interaction for that provider.

 ##### vLLM (Local GPU, OpenAI-compatible)